sButtons/sbuttons/README.md

 ```

 ## Rounded buttons Radius
 To add the rounded buttons with a particular radius, you can use various classes like `rounded-x-btn` where x is the radius in pixels which you want.
+Here x ranges from `5`(border-radius = 5px) to `full`(border-radius = 50%).

 ```html
 <button class="rounded-5-btn">Rounded button </button>